 To insert your sleeves, have your bodice inside out, and your sleeves right side out, like pictured above.

 Place your sleeves inside the bodice, lining up the u-shape.
-Make sure your have the correct sleeves on the correct side, so that the single notches line up on the v-neck side and the double notches line up on the round neck side.
-Also make sure the sleeve seam and side seam lines up well.
+Make sure you have the correct sleeves on the correct side so that the single notches line up on the v-neck side and the double notches line up on the round neck side.
+Also, make sure the sleeve seam and side seam lines up well.

 Pin in place.

 Sew 5/8” from the edge.
-Finish the raw edge wither preferred method.
+Finish the raw edge with your preferred method.

 Here’s the full list of River posts and tutorials: